 In this next example, we changed the hue to Light Blue and again you can see the blending in LCH and steps in HSL.

 Hue works almost identically in both color spaces.
 The color spectrum starts at red and goes through green, blue, and back to red.
 The only difference is that hues in LCH are slightly shifted when compared to HSL.

 Notice how in the example below hue value of 0 in HSL is pure red and for LCH it's a pink-ish red.
 The example also illustrates the perceptual uniformity of LCH - all colors have the same lightness and saturation, the only thing that changes is the hue.
 You can see that in LCH the colors start to blend, while in HSL they are wildly different.

-Create your palette for free
+Create your palette in minutes